thekosmonauten-hub/FracturedConcord/Assets/Documentation/AscendancyIdeas.md

 🔮 WITCH (Intelligence Class)
-1️⃣ Profane Vessel

-Theme: Chaos, corruption, and life as fuel.
-Fantasy Hook: “Every breath is a trade — life for annihilation.”

-Mechanics:

-Corruption: Whenever you play a Card, lose 2% of your current Life and gain 1 Corruption (max 10).
-Each stack of Corruption grants +5% All Damage and reduces max HP by 1% for this combat.
-At 10 stacks, trigger Overwhelmed — expend all Corruption to unleash a Chaos Nova (damage scales with stacks spent).

-Specific Card Unlock
-3x Chaotic Eruption
-- Consume Corruption stacks to cast a Chaos nova with increased Damage per corruption stack.

-Searing Insight -   Playing Fire or Chaos cards drains 2% HP, granting +4% damage for 1 turn (stacks 5x). - Makes elemental builds synergize.

-Tormented Knowledge - When you take self-inflicted damage, your next card deals +25% more damage. - Generic, works for any card.

-Abyssal Bargain - Once per combat, sacrifice 10% Max HP to gain +2 Max Mana and draw 1 card. - Hybrid enabler.

-Chaotic Equilibrium - Each Wave, your cards randomly change Damage type but deal +20% base damage.

-Void Hymn - When below 25% HP, all cards cost 0 mana for 1 turn. - Risk–reward clutch play.

-Descent of Thought - Taking self-inflicted damage grants +1 Intelligence or Dexterity (random) for the rest of combat. - Synergizes with recurring damage loop.

-Feast of Pain - Heal 5% of missing HP when you kill an enemy while above 5 Corruption. - Gives sustainability.

-Blood Pact - At the start of combat, lose 10% HP → Gain +10% damage and +1 Draw for 2 turns. - Fast-start aggressive option.

-Echo of Agony - When you trigger Overwhelmed, next turn’s first card is duplicated. - Rewards committing to the mechanic.

-Black Alchemy - Your healing effects now grant Corruption instead of HP, but heal 2% per stack consumed.

-Pact of the Harvester -You can exceed max Corruption stacks (up to 20).
-While above 10 Corruption, take 25% increased self-damage, but deal 50% more damage overall.
-Upon reaching 20 stacks, automatically trigger "Profane Ritual": Consume all Corruption, heal 25% missing HP, and gain 20% increased Max Mana next turn.
+1️⃣ CORE MECHANIC — Corruption Pressure
+Corruption Pressure (new Mechanic/Stack)
+Whenever you play a card, lose life equal to 1% of CURRENT HP and gain 1 Corruption Pressure.
+You can hold any amount (no hard cap).
+Each stack represents “pressure” building inside your body.

+Each Corruption Pressure grants:
++3% All Damage
++0.2% increased Life Lost from self-inflicted effects (scaling danger) At every 10 stacks → trigger an automatic “Surge”

+⭐ SURGES — Micro Explosions of Power
+SURGES — Micro Explosions of Power

+At 10, 20, 30, 40, ...
+Corruption Pressure, automatically trigger:
+Chaos Surge
+Deal moderate AoE Chaos damage
+Gain +1 Corruption flow (stacking) - +1 Corruption on card play per stack Lose 5% of max HP
+These triggers enforce a rhythm:
+You become a bomb that ticks faster and harder the more aggressively you play.

+Whenever you voluntarily expend Corruption (with a card or effect):

+Consume all Corruption Pressure → unleash a massive Chaos Nova Damage scales quadratically with stacks
+Heal 1% missing HP per Corruption.
+Gain 1 free card play this turn

+This gives them:
+a panic button
+a finisher
+AND a survival valve

+-- Branch 1 --

+8. Feast of Pain

+Killing an enemy while you have 10+ Corruption Pressure:
+Heal 10% of Missing HP.

+2. Searing Insight
+Whenever you play a Fire or Chaos card:
+Lose 2% of Max HP to gain +8% More Damage for 1 turn (stacks to 5).

+Clearer.
+More impactful.
+Still stacks with the main mechanic.

+12. Pact of the Harvester

+You take 25% increased self-inflicted damage.
+You deal 40% more damage per 20 Corruption Pressure.
+At 50 Corruption Pressure, automatically trigger Profane Harvest:

+Profane Harvest
+Consume all Corruption Pressure →
+Heal 1% of Missing HP per Corrpution pressure.
+Gain +20% Max Mana for 1 turn
+Next 3 cards deal extra Chaos damage with +30% base damage

+This turns “going big” into an active strategy rather than an accident.

+-- Branch 2 --

+4. Abyssal Bargain
+Each 20 stacks of Corruption: Recover 25% Mana and draw 1 card.

+3. Tormented Knowledge

+Whenever you lose life from your own effects, your next card has +30% More effect.

+Cleaner, more satisfying.

+5. Chaotic Pendulum

+At the start of each wave:
+Gain a buff that alternates between Chaos & Fire, gaining +25% more damage for that element, playing the pendulum element also grans +1 corruption pressure.

+6. Void Hymn

+When you reach 25% HP:
+Draw 3 cards, your cards cost 0 Mana for this turn Gain +5 Corruption Pressure at end of turn.
+Can only trigger once every 5 turns.

+7. Descent of Thought

+Whenever you lose life from your own effects:
+Gain either +1 Intelligence OR +1 Dexterity Or +1 Strength for the remainder of this combat.
+(33/33/33)

+9. Blood Pact

+Start of combat:
+Lose 10% of Max HP →
+Gain +15% Damage and +1 Draw for 3 turns.

+Blood price up, reward up.

+10. Echo of Agony

+After Chaos Surge triggers:
+Your next card cast is duplicated.
+Duplicate deals its damage as extra Chaos damage regardless of original type.

+Chaos twist included.

 👉 Playstyle: Manage a growing, self-destructive engine of chaos.
 Dangerous scaling power.